credibledoc/credible-doc/log-combiner-parent/log-combiner/README.md

 with lines sorted by timestamps.

 ## Download
-This tool can be [downloaded from this page](https://mvnrepository.com/artifact/com.credibledoc/log-combiner), see the image
+This tool can be [downloaded from the Maven Central Repository](https://mvnrepository.com/artifact/com.credibledoc/log-combiner), see the image

 1. Select the newest version